This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Prepare for sick days: Your blood sugar levels increase when you are sick.
 It is important to plan for sick days so that you can keep your blood sugar levels from getting too high.
 Talk to your healthcare provider about a sick day plan that will work best for you.
 Your healthcare provider may suggest some of the following:

 - Check your blood sugar more often than usual: You may need to check your blood sugar level at least 4 times each day if you have type 2 diabetes.
 You may need to check even more often if you have type 1 diabetes.

 - Take your insulin or diabetes medicine as directed: Take your medicine, even if you do not feel well and are eating less than usual.
 They help to keep your blood sugar under control.
-Talk to your caregiver before you make any changes to your dose of insulin or diabetes medicine.
+Talk to your healthcare provider before you make any changes to your dose of insulin or diabetes medicine.

 - Continue your normal meal plan if you can: Eat your regular meals and drink plenty of calorie-free drinks such as water and diet drinks.
 If you cannot continue your meal plan, eat other foods that are easier for your body to digest.
 These foods include apple sauce, gelatin, crackers, soup, pudding, and yogurt.
 If you cannot eat these foods, drink liquids with calories in them instead.
 Some liquids that have calories include juice, broth, and regular soft drinks.

 Treatment with insulin may cause your blood sugar level to become too low.
 Very low blood sugar levels may cause seizures, or you may become unconscious.
 IV fluid replacement may cause trouble breathing from fluid buildup.
 Fluids may also cause cerebral edema (fluid buildup around the brain), which can be life-threatening.
 Without treatment, high blood sugar levels can lead to severe dehydration.
 Other serious medical problems, such as seizures or a coma, can also develop.
 HHS can be life-threatening.